payvision-development/recruitment-challenges/2.Calculator/readme.md

 Our product owner required us new features for this application.
 We would like the application new version to support multiplications and divisions.

-- Could you implement this new features?
+- Could you implement these new features?
 - Bear in mind usage of git-flow to track your changes.
 - Current version is 1.2.2 (see package.json version).
 Should we increase the version?
 How?
 Why?